Facebook

 There is no federal requirement for employers to provide AEDs in the workplace, but all 50 states have enacted laws or regulations regarding AEDs in the workplace.
 You can find information about AED laws in your state on the National Conference of State Legislatures website.

-If you want to get an AED for your workplace, you may need to get a prescription from a doctor.
+If you want an AED for your workplace, you may need to get a prescription from a doctor.
 AEDs are considered medical devices, so the Food and Drug Administration (FDA) oversees their manufacture and purchase.
 The AHA strongly recommends creating an AED program in which employees are properly trained to use the devices, a licensed physical or medical authority provides medical oversight for quality control purposes, and the people responsible for using the AED receive formal CPR and AED training.

 Let EMC Successfully Implement and Manage Your AED Program